0xYanis/MINI-Superapp/README.md

 # MINI-Superapp

-## This is a repository of the new Pet-project "MINI" - Superapp with the functions of Banking, Air tickets and Delivery
+## This is a repository of the new Pet-project "MINI" - Superapp